metadist/synaplan-ai-support-chat/readme.txt

 == Upgrade Notice ==

+= 1.0.4 =
+Compatibility update: Now supports PHP 7.3+ in addition to PHP 8.x.
+No breaking changes - all settings preserved.

 = 1.0.3 =
 Major update with complete wizard flow, instant activation, and WordPress.org compliance.
 All existing settings are preserved.